 Have you optimized your images, headings and other on-site features?

-2. Create content that matches search intent
+Step 2.
+Create content that matches the search intent

 A big mistake business owners make with SEO is to create content for the sake of creating content because other experts say you need to create content!